MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/manage/Remotely-manage-Hyper-V-hosts.md

 Starting with Windows 2016 and Windows 10, Hyper-V Manager lets you use a different user account to connect remotely.
 To do this:

+1. In the left pane, right-click **Hyper-V Manager**.
+1. Click **Connect to Server**.
 1. Select **Connect as another user** in the **Select Computer** dialogue box.
-2. Select **Set User**.
+1. Select **Set User**.

-### Connect to the remote host using IP address
+### Connect to a Windows 2016 or Windows 10 remote host using IP address

-This is only available when connecting to a Windows 10 or Windows Server 2016 remote host

-Sometimes it's easier to connect using IP address rather than host name.
-Windows 10 allows you to do just that.
+Starting with Windows 2016 and Windows 10, you can also connect using IP address.
+To do this:

+1. In the left pane, right-click **Hyper-V Manager**.
+1. Click **Connect to Server**.
-To connect using IP address, type the IP address into the **Another Computer** text field.
+1. Type the IP address into the **Another Computer** text field.

-## Manage a Hyper-V host outside your domain, or with no domain
+## Connect to a Windows 2016 or Windows 10 remote host  outside your domain, or with no domain

 This is only available when connecting to a Windows 10 or Windows Server 2016 remote host.